mion93/xeption-ms4/README.md

 <summary>Forking the GitHub Repository</summary>
 <p>

 1. Log in to GitHub and locate the GitHub Repository.
-Zeption repository can be found [here](https://github.com/mion93/xeption-ms4)
+Xeption repository can be found [here](https://github.com/mion93/xeption-ms4)

 2. At the top of the Repository (not top of page) just above the "Settings" button on the menu, locate the "Fork" button.